 Despite what your bank account may indicate, the world as a whole is getting wealthier; extreme poverty is diminishing.
 In 1900, 90% of the world was officially in extreme poverty, today it's 10%, with the UN hoping to eradicate this by 2030.
 Education is worldwide, close to 90% of people are literate today, as opposed to almost the entire world being illiterate just a couple of centuries ago.

 For the first time in history, more people are dying of overeating than of lack of food.
 More people are dying of old age then infection.
 Violence is at a historic low, more people commit suicide than are killed by crime, terrorism, and war put together.
 Yes, statistically you are the biggest threat to your life!

 So why be pessimistic?

 Whichever way you slice this cake, the truth is, we are progressing very nicely!
-The technological revolution will transform humanity and remodel our world, no question about that.
-While nobody can be certain how life will be in 20-30 or 50 years from now - the one thing we can be sure, is that it will be completely different from anything we can imagine at this moment
+The technological revolution is about to transform humanity and remodel our world, no question about that.
+While nobody can be sure how life could be 20-30 or 50 years from now - the one thing we can be sure is it will be completely different from anything we can imagine today.

-The other thing you can be certain of is you will look back to these days, and realise they were filled with old notions, and customs which never belonged in the 21st century.
-Going backwards is a ridicules option.
-You should embrace the future, push forward by creating a story that resonates with your heart and makes you passionate about your world
+The other thing you can be certain of is you will look back to these days, and realise we were trying to hold onto had old notions, and customs which never belonged in the 21st century.
+Going backward is a ridicules option.
+You must embrace the future, push forward by creating a story that resonates with your hearts and makes you passionate for your world

 3000monks...are smiling at the future

-© for permission to use our words simply ask
+© for permission to use our words ask